appium/appium-inspector/docs/quickstart/starting-a-session.md

     - For a local or remote Appium server with non-default properties, please change the field values accordingly.

-!!! note

-    The above assumes that you are using Appium 2.
-If using Appium 1, the _Remote Path_ value must be changed to `/wd/hub`.
-This may also apply to an Appium 2 server, if it was launched with the `--base-path="/wd/hub"` argument.

 With the server details specified, you can move on to the session details!

 ## Adding Session Details